varmaManish/Thyroid_cancer-/README.md

-open as mentined above "thyroid.ipynb"
+open the file as mentined above "thyroid.ipynb"